-9.5 Basic functions
+11.5 Basic functions

-This module can import a position when used together with a HIPERFACE encoder.
-The received position data is prepared in 2 different formats and given a timestamp.
+This module can import a position when used together with an EnDat encoder.
+The received data is prepared in 2 different formats and given a timestamp.
 6 registers are available for further processing.
 This allows the user to choose which format is best suited for individual application.

-9.5.1 SDC counter register
+11.5.1 SDC counter register